aphyr/tesser/README.markdown

 In general, Tesser...

-- Captures most of the stream-fusion benefits of reducers (reduced intermediate allocations for map/filter)
+- Sees the same benefits of stream fusion as reducers: fewer allocations for intermediate seqs.
 - Can parallelize over primitive arrays (unlike reducers), and
-- Reduces thread contention versus Java forkjoin (used by reduces/fold).
+- Reduces thread contention versus Java forkjoin (used by `reducers/fold`).

 However, Tesser cannot automatically partition and traverse vectors as efficiently as core.reducers can, which makes it slightly slower when you have